Pahrump, Nevada: Notable residents

 Pahrump was the hometown of author and radio personality Art Bell.
-He was known for founding Coast to Coast AM, an overnight radio talk show mainly about paranormal subjects, conspiracies and other oddities, a program that he broadcast from his home studio.
-At one time, Bell owned KNYE, the local radio station located in Pahrump.
-After the death of his wife Ramona, Bell remarried and relocated to the Philippines.
-On the December 28, 2006, broadcast of Coast to Coast AM, Bell announced he had returned to Pahrump, but he later returned to the Philippines, where he resided until 2011, when he again returned to Pahrump.
-Bell hosted Art Bell's Dark Matter, also dealing with paranormal subject matter, which aired on SiriusXM, from his home in Pahrump.
-In July 2015, Art Bell returned to the airwaves with a new show, Midnight in the Desert, which aired weeknights in a three-hour time slot.
-The show covered much of the same material as Coast to Coast AM.
-Bell retired from the show in December 2015.
-Bell died on April 13, 2018, in Pahrump.
+He was known for founding Coast to Coast AM, an overnight radio talk show mainly about paranormal subjects, conspiracies, and other oddities that he broadcast from his home studio.

 Michael Jackson purchased a home in the area in 2008, where he briefly had a home studio and home schooled his three children.

-Pahrump is the home of the third co-founder of Apple Computer, Ronald Wayne.
+Pahrump is the home of Ronald Wayne, the third co-founder of Apple Computer along with Steve Jobs and Steve Wozniak.
 Wayne relinquished his equity in Apple for $800 in 1976; he now lives a quiet lifestyle in Pahrump, selling stamps and rare coins.

+Retired actress June Kenney lived in Pahrump from 2010 to her death in 2021.

-The popular post-hardcore band Escape the Fate was founded in and originally from Pahrump, before the band relocated to Las Vegas.
+Musical group Escape the Fate was founded in, and originally from, Pahrump, before the band relocated to Las Vegas.

 Infamous "Hollywood madam" Heidi Fleiss moved to Pahrump in 2005.

-Melvin Dummar, who claimed to have saved the life of Howard Hughes and who was named in a disputed will as Hughes' main beneficiary, lived for a while in Pahrump and died there in 2018.
+Melvin Dummar, who claimed to have saved the life of Howard Hughes and who was named in a disputed will as Hughes's main beneficiary, lived for a while in Pahrump and died there in 2018.

+1992 Libertarian Vice Presidential candidate Nancy Lord lived in Pahrump for a number of years.

-Although brothel owner Dennis Hof died in nearby Crystal, he referred to himself in political ads as "The Trump of Pahrump", a sobriquet he credited to Donald Trump advisor Roger Stone (an early supporter of Hof).
+Although brothel owner Dennis Hof died in nearby Crystal, he referred to himself in political ads as "The Trump of Pahrump," a sobriquet he credited to Donald Trump advisor Roger Stone (an early supporter of Hof).

-Hof was elected posthumously to a seat in the Nevada Assembly in 2018.
-A group of county commissioners within the legislative district was empowered to appoint a successor; Pahrump utility general manager Gregory Hafen II won appointment to the seat.

 Libertarian writer and filmmaker J. Neil Schulman, author of Alongside Night (1978) and writer/producer/director of the indie film Alongside Night, lived in Pahrump.
 Schulman was the first to produce a film that featured Pahrump, in the script of Lady Magdalene's, which starred Nichelle Nichols as the owner of the title brothel.